-In this study, the crush behavior and energy absorption of various thin-walled structures under quasi-static loading are investigated.
-Some experimental data from similar work was used for validation of a simulated model.
-Some samples were designed and considered with different combined geometries.
-It was found from simulated model that the most ability of specific energy absorption and crush force efficiency are related to the circle-square sample.
-For the circle-square sample, the analytic equations for calculating the mean crush force are obtained.
-The mean crush force result was compared with the result of simulations, showing a good agreement.
-The multi-objective optimization process for the circle-square structure was performed using non-dominated sorting genetic algorithms for two statuses.
-The purpose of optimization is to increase the specific energy absorption and to decrease the peak crushing force which causes the increase of crush force efficiency amount.
-The amount of specific energy absorption in the second status compared to the first status was improved by 17% and the amount of crush force efficiency was improved by 12% after optimization process.
+In this study, the crushing behavior and energy absorption of various thin-walled structures under quasi-static loading are investigated.
+Some experimental data from similar work are used for the validation of a simulated model.
+Some samples are designed and considered with different combined geometries.
+It was found from simulated model that the most ability of specific energy absorption and crushing force efficiency are related to the circle-square sample.
+For the circle-square sample, the analytic equations for calculating the mean crushing force are obtained.
+The mean crushing force result is compared with the result of simulations, showing a good agreement.
+The multi-objective optimization process for the circle-square structure is performed using non-dominated sorting genetic algorithms for two statuses.
+The purpose of optimization is to increase the specific energy absorption and to decrease the peak crushing force, which causes the increase of the crushing force efficiency amount.
+The amount of specific energy absorption in the second status compared to the first status is improved by 17%.
+The amount of crushing force efficiency is improved by 12% after the optimization process.